Percy Bland: Second term

 In April 2021, he helped purchase the Meridian Police Department Headquarters from a group of private investors that the city had a 41-year lease agreement with.
 This reduced the re-payment on the building by 11 years and saved taxpayers $11 million.

 During his administration, guidelines were issued to residents and business owners to follow safety precautions during the first year and six months of a national pandemic caused by the COVID-19.
 Thus, protected the lives of many citizens during an unprecedented national and local crisis.
 He helped engage the city council and community and helped to get buy-in on the MAX (Mississippi Arts and Entertainment Experience) and the Meridian Mississippi Children's Museum.
 He also worked with a developer, John Tampa, during his time in office to revitalize the Three-foot Building into a new state of the arts Marriott Hotel and Roof Top Bar and Restaurant that overlooks the city.
 New businesses opened in downtown Meridian such as Castle Headquarters (formerly Progressive Pipeline), Three-foot Brewery, and near Bonita Lakes Mall, a new Starbucks Coffee Shop during his tenure.

 Percy Bland lost to Democratic Candidate Jimmie Smith in the April 2021 primary.
 Throughout the primary, Smith refused to publicly debate Bland on issues-running instead on a slogan "We Can Do Better" without ever having to disclose what better would be.
 Smith's campaign manager was a well-known Mississippi Republican and he was endorsed early on in the campaign by former Republican Meridian Mayor Jimmy Kemp.
 Democratic candidate Smith won the general election in June 2021 with the huge backing of Republican voters.

+2025 re-election campaign and third term

+On April 1, 2025, Bland would win again face Jimmie Smith in the April 2025 primary for Mayor of Meridian, this time managing to defeat Smith and secure the Democratic nomination in the first round after winning 67% of the vote.
+Bland would face Independent challenger Jimmy Copeland in the June 3, 2025 general election.
+He managed to once again be elected mayor after narrowly defeating Copeland in the general election.
+This will be Bland's third term as mayor of Meridian.
+On June 30, 2025, Bland would officially return to office after being sworn in for a third term.